LLNL/mpibind/tutorials/cug23/README.md

 3. Putting it all together: [Adding in GPUs](module3.md)

    Learn how to assign GPUs to MPI processes to leverage locality.
-Learn how to apply combined process, thread, and GPU affinity policies to hybrid applications.
+Learn how to apply combined process and GPU affinity policies.
 Attendees will learn to manage CPU and GPU affinity concurrently to take advantage of local resources and reduce data movement.